jaanga/moon/voyager/image-map/readme.md

 ## Things to Do

-* Edit the auto rotation variable to change the speed of the spin of the moon
-* Edit heighPlacard to move the location signboards up or down
-* Edit the default height scale
+* Ensure that the 2D images line up as closely as possible with the 3D landscape
+* Locate cool overalays